SeBassTian23/ESP32-WeatherStation/README.md

 ### Air Quality Index

 The Air Quality Index is calculated using the PM 2.5 value by default.
-If the AQI for the PM 10 is higher than for PM 2.5, it is taken as the AQI.
+If the AQI for PM 10 is higher than for PM 2.5, it is taken as the AQI.

 $AQI = \frac{Conc - Conc_{low}}{Conc_{heigh} - Conc_{low}} \times (AQI_{high} - AQI_{low}) + AQI_{low}$